yuanwei92/representing-images-visualization-tool/README.md

-# Visualize Representation of Images in Binary 🖼️
+# Binary Representation of Images 🖼️
 An interactive tool to visualize how images are represented using binary.

 [Visit Site](https://yuanwei92.github.io/representing-images-visualization-tool/)